UltraTechZ/UltraDDOS-v2/README.md

 The tool is highly suggested to be used in attacking Russia. #GloryToUkraine

 # Compatibility
-This software is available on Windows 7/8/10/11 as an executable, and on other operating systems as a Python file.
+This software is available on any operating system with Python installed.

 # How to Install
 All you need to do is download the files of the program and keep them in the same folder.
 You can name the folder whatever you like. **Please note that file names must never be changed.**